rabbiarlan/MercilessAuthority/README.md

 # Also another infos:
 > **DO NOT USE THIS AS A PRANK OR IN OTHER FORMS OF HILARIOUS SITUATIONS PLEASE! :(**
 > DO SO WITH YOUR CONSENT WITH FROM OTHERS OR IF YOU HAVE GIVEN PERMISSION WITH ABILITY TO USE IT
-> I DO NOT HAVE RESPONSIBILITY FOR ANY IRREVERSIBLE DAMAGES CAUSED FURTHER FROM THIS PROGRAM BY PEOPLE WITH SUSPICIOUS INTENTIONS TO DO SO, BECAUSE THIS IS AN EXPERIMENTAL PROJECT I'M WORKING IN.
+> I DO NOT HAVE ANY FORMS OF RESPONSIBILITY FOR ANY IRREVERSIBLE DAMAGES CAUSED FURTHER FROM THIS PROGRAM BY PEOPLE WITH SUSPICIOUS INTENTIONS TO DO SO, BECAUSE THIS IS AN EXPERIMENTAL PROJECT I'M WORKING IN.
-> And also: `No system-level persistence, no network activity and lastly no data collection.` Who needs that pile of junk in their code...?
+> And also: `No system-level persistence, no network activity, and lastly no data collection.` Who needs that pile of junk in their code...?